UrmiKarmakar/ai-chatbot-rag-backend/README.md

 ### 6. What testing strategies did you use to ensure the functionality of the chatbot, authentication, and background tasks?

 I used a combination of unit and integration testing.
 Unit tests cover core services such as document retrieval, AI response generation, and authentication logic.
-Integration tests validate full user flows including registration, login, chat interaction, and history retrieval.
+Integration tests validate full user flows, including registration, login, chat interaction, and history retrieval.
 I manually tested all endpoints using Postman and PowerShell to confirm real-world behavior before automating.
 Background tasks were tested with mock data and scheduled runs to ensure reliability.

 ---